dnth/dnth.github.io/content/portfolio/fastdup_manage_clean_curate/index.md

 {{< /notice >}}

-For simplicity I've only shown 5 rows, if you run the code with more `num_images`, you'd find more!
+For brevity, I've only shown 5 rows, if you run the code increasing `num_images`, you'd find more!

 Duplicate images do not provide value to your model, they take up hard drive space and increase your training time.
-Eliminating these images not only improves your model but also reduces billing costs for training and storage.
+Eliminating these images improves your model performance, and reduces cloud billing costs for training and storage.

-Plus, you save valuable time (and sleepless nights) to train and troubleshoot your models down the pipeline.
+Plus, you save valuable time (and sleepless nights 🤷‍♂️) to train and troubleshoot your models down the pipeline.

 You can choose to remove the images by hand (e.g. going through them one by one and hitting the delete key on your keyboard.)
 There are cases you might want to do so.
 But Fastdup also provides a convenient method to remove them programmatically.